White close button

 Does migrating to a new platform mean that you lose all the valuable information from your previous inbox?

 Companies usually have exhaustive valuable data in their mailboxes, a large chunk of which gets lost unless specifically mined for information.
-Then there is always that inopportune moment when you need certain information while dealing with clients, but don’t know where to begin.
+Then there is always that inopportune moment when you need certain information while dealing with clients but don’t know where to begin.
 With so much at stake, one can’t afford to lose all previous mailbox history.

-What also makes Hiver such a great alternative to Google Groups is the host of essential help desk features like templateslive chat, shared draftsautomations, and customer satisfaction surveys it comes with.
+What also makes Hiver such a great alternative to Google Groups is the host of essential help desk features like templates, live chat, shared drafts, automations, and customer satisfaction surveys it comes with.

 Email 2.0 is not a pipe dream

-On paper, a product coming out of the Google stable seems like the most reliable option for collaborating with teams.
-However, there is so much more room for enhancing email to its highest potential.
-Hiver solves every glitch that Google Groups hasn’t been able to iron out.
+On paper, a product coming out of the Google ecosystem seems like the most reliable option for collaborating with teams.
+However, there is so much more room for enhancing Google Groups to its highest potential.

 Try out Hiver

-(14-day free trial.
+(7-day free trial.
 No credit card needed)

 Harsh is the content lead at Hiver.
 He's jocular, loves dogs, and is always up for a road trip.
 He also reads - when Netflix gets boring.